 *YOU MAY FIND THE FOLLOWING DETAILS UPSETTING*

-BUT, I want to write a truthful account of my experience.
+However, I want to write a completely truthful account of my experience.

 The Bubble Burst